defi-org-code/AaveLoop/README.md

-# CompoundLoop
+# AaveLoop

 ## What is this

-DeFi strategy to invest USDC in [Compound](https://compound.finance/) in a loop in order to earn COMP rewards for approx x7 of the initial investment.
+DeFi strategy to invest USDC in [Aave](https://aave.com/) in a loop in order to earn COMP rewards for approx x7 of the initial investment.

 ## E2E Tests

-The tests are explained [here](https://github.com/defi-org-code/CompoundLoop/issues/4).
+The tests are explained [here](https://github.com/defi-org-code/AaveLoop/issues/4).
 Run them on a mainnet fork with Hardhat:

 ```
 npm install